 In the summer, Rotepani was so rich with water that people filled their tin water jugs freely under gushing, splashing geysers while others bathed and did laundry and on the surrounding rocks, submerged up to the knees, cooled in the August heat.
 But in the dry season, sometimes even Rotepani would slow to a trickle from two out of three pipes that protruded from a cemented tap.
 The gushing natural spring that pours directly over the rocks would evaporate.
 Sometimes the line for water took half the day.

 During those times, Saano didi and Neru would wake up before dawn and come up the path to our house.
-Aamaa and I, and Bishnu while she was still here, would join them with three baskets slung from our heads loaded with every jug and bottle in the house.
+Aamaa and I, and Bishnu while she was still here, would join them with baskets slung from our heads and loaded with every jug and bottle in the house.
 We’d pick up Maya Bouju as we passed her house and walk single file along the edge of Gita Bouju’s wheat field.
 With the hills still shadowy along the southern horizon we’d cross the dirt motor road, make our way down a steep stone walking path to arrive at Rotepani in the dark, and help each other fill all the containers trickle by trickle.
 Then we’d walk back up the hill, pour the water in to slightly larger vessels in each of our homes, and turn around to do it again.
-Each trip took about 45 minutes, and we’d make three or four visits before the sky stretched open its arms to reveal another morning.
+Each trip took about 45 minutes, and we’d make three or four visits before the sky stretched open its arms to deliver another morning.

 There have been times when water takes up the majority focus of attention in the household functioning.
 When pipes break in Deurali, when the weather is dry, when the buffalo is ill, when there many guests, or when there are very few residents to share labor; all of these lead to an immediate and exacting calculation of how much water is in the house, how long it will last, and what amount of physical labor is required to replenish it.
 Sometimes it’s one person’s job to ferry water for hours at a time.
-When I’m here, I tend to gravitate toward the water carrying—a fairly straightforward, essential, and never finished chore.
+When I’m here, I tend to gravitate toward the water carrying—a fairly straightforward, essential, and never-finished chore.

 Over the last year or so, recent changes in the government have led to mumblings about piping water to the yard of each individual home.
 In sixteen years, I’ve seen many changes come through Kaskikot…new two-story cinderblock houses, paved road, the occasional wifi connection, a completely transformed economy from subsistence to remmittance.
 Cellphones, Facebook, TVs, hotels, cars.
 Many of the houses around us in Kaskikot have already rigged up pipes that they can attach to the Deurali tap when it’s not in use, offering a continuous stream of water that passively fills an enormous polypropylene tank in the yard.
+But water still lords great power over us.

 Aamaa, of course, is sixty-two and lives alone most of the time.
 So by “we,” I mean Aamaa.